March 21, 1930– James Coco

 Coco had many successes on stage and screen.
 He studied with the great acting coach Uta Hagen, yet for many, unfairly, he will always be remembered for playing Willy The Plumber in a series of ads for Drano in the 1960s.

 He also did well working in television, starring in two 1970s comedy series: Calucci’s Department (1973) and Norman Lear’s The Dumplings (1976), playing, of course, a cook.
 He also appeared in daytime soaps The Edge Of Night and The Guiding Light.
 Coco won an Emmy Award for a dramatic turn on a St. Elsewhere and another for a television adaptation of The Diary Of Anne Frank (1980).
 His final appearances were in a recurring role on the sitcom Who’s The Boss? in 1986-1987.

 Coco never talked about his private life and never opened that closet door even a tiny crack.
-I know that he was gay from a story told to me by a mutual actor friend, someone who had no reason to tell me something that wasn’t true.
-This person knew Coco well, and told me that the actor was a real pro.
+I know that he was gay from a story told to me by a mutual actor friend, someone who had no reason to tell me a tid-bit that wasn’t true.

-Suffering from obesity for most his adult life, the talented Coco died unexpectedly of a heart attack in New York City in 1987.
+Suffering from obesity for most his adult life, the talented Coco died unexpectedly of a heart attack in NYC in 1987.
 It makes me happy to help us to not forget Coco on his birthday.